"You have permission to leave Dean farmed 80 acres just outside1

 near him. cheeks.
 "Daddy," she whispered

-"that is the most eloquent word gave her father a set of watercolor
+"that is the most eloquent word gave her father a set of watercolor8

 I've ever heard." pens.
 The next time she returned